smy1/basics-in-R/README.md

-# basics-in-R
+# Basics in R
-A one-day workshop on basics in R. The workshop is split into 3 parts: (1) basic operation, (2) hands-on practice, &amp; (3) getting help from the web.
+Description: A one-day workshop on basics in R. The workshop is split into 3 parts: (1) basic R operation, (2) hands-on practice (cleaning a huge dataset and plotting), and (3) getting help from the web.
+I use base R in this workshop instead of tidyverse and ggplot2.